 The queue itself can be configured using the

-After request queuing is activated, by default, all requests are queued.
+By default, when queuing is first activated, all requests are queued.

 queueFilter property.
-This property must be set with a function taking the request to be queued as an argument, and it must return a boolean telling the Kuzzle SDK if the request can be queued or not.
+This property can be set to a function that accepts the request as an input value and returns a boolean result which indicates whether or not the request should be queud.

 Additionally, almost all request methods accept a

-false, the request will be discarded if the SDK is disconnected, and it will be played immediately with no queuing otherwise.
-This option bypasses the
+false, will cause the request to be discarded if the Kuzzle SDK is disconnected.
+This option overrides the

 reconnected event is fired, you may replay the content of the queue with the